technomancy/bussard/doc/intro.md

 keys to zoom in and out.

-Once you've got a feel for the controls and instrumentation, run this in the repl to continue:
+Once you've got a feel for the controls and instrumentation, run this in the console to continue:

     man("intro2")